DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C01-tendencies-in-content-management.md

 Book with forward by Dries: [Preston So, *Decoupled Drupal in Practice.
 Architect and Implement Decoupled Drupal Architectures Across the Stack*.
 October, 2018.
 Authors: So, Preston](https://www.apress.com/gp/book/9781484240717)

+This book highlights Contenta, and even goes into detail on ContentaJS, but hides, in a Big Tech way, its real reason for being.
+That real reason is explained right on the [ContentaJS repo](https://github.com/contentacms/contentajs) itself:

+> Contenta CMS (aka *the Drupal part*) is designed to serve your project’s content.
+ContentaJS (aka *the node.js part*) is designed to serve the requests to your client side applications.
+>
+> You may need ContentaJS because for many reasons you will end up needing a node.js server for your project anyways.
+You may as well use an opinionated and optimized starter kit that will solve many of your needs without effort. <small>[edit: can't help but laughing out loud there]</small>
+>
+> [Server side Rendering] Chances are that you are building a website as part of your digital project.
+In most cases you will be using a front-end framework like React, Vue, Angular, etc. All of those frameworks recommend using server-side rendering for many reasons.
+In order to implement server-side rendering you will need a node.js server.
+>
+> [Performance: our emphasis:] **Your LAMP stack (or alternative) runs your Contenta CMS installation.
+We all know how flexible and powerful Drupal is.
+But at the same time it is not great from a performance point of view.
+In fact it can rapidly become your bottleneck.**

+Take aways: Drupal as a content server is a performance bottleneck, and if you use a front end framework like React or Vue, it is incapable of doing server side rendering.
+So if we use Drupal as a CMS we have to deal with a bunch of cache difficulties between it (in real time??? that's crazy) and the Node.js "reverse proxy server" (in So's words, reducing the structured content server to a secondary level like Varnish, and enhancing the importance of Drupal as the CMS).
+But don't worry, as we shall see a little later, there exist many options for CMS.
+In fact the whole idea of truly decoupled architecture is that you can use whatever you like, it's the CMS that can be changed at any time, easily.

+Question for ContentaJS people: Hello "fork and go", last commit in master and last release 7 months ago (as of this writing on Dec 29 2019)?
+Wot's going on, nothing, or are you going private?

 #### 2019 How to decouple Drupal in 2019

 Dries tells all and points the way in a January 2019 Blog post: [How to decouple Drupal in 2019](https://dri.es/how-to-decouple-drupal-in-2019)